whisk3y3/WhisperGate/README.md

 - **Per-target isolation** — releasing one target doesn't affect any others; WebSocket rooms are scoped per session
 - **One-click credential copy** — Copy Username and Copy Latest Password buttons on each card, plus individual Copy buttons on every password entry
 - **Mark Compromised** — appears when a target is in MFA Pending status; tags the target as MFA bypassed before release
+- **MFA Relay** — four challenge types the operator can push to a target's screen in real-time:
+  - **Push Approval** — sends "Approve the request on your device" with a waiting spinner
+  - **Number Match** — operator enters the number (e.g. 86), target sees it displayed in large text with instructions to enter it in their authenticator app
+  - **TOTP Code** — target sees an input field to enter their 6-digit authenticator code; code relays back to the operator panel with a Copy button
+  - **SMS Code** — same two-way relay as TOTP but for SMS codes; operator can include the phone number hint (e.g. "ending in 4823")
 - **Per-target notes** — textarea on every card for documenting outcomes; auto-saves and exports with the report
 - **Engagement timer** — running clock from first credential capture, plus per-target timers showing elapsed time since each target's first submission
 - **Stats dashboard** — Total Targets, Creds Captured, MFA Bypassed, and Released at a glance